-The 2017 theme is Holland, so there are lots of windmills, bridges and bicycles decked out in unique ways.
-Capturing the spirit of an Amsterdam city scape, you’ll see (and smell) cherry trees, sycamores, tulips, hyacinth, narcissus, anemones and daffodils.
-Flowers hang from the ceiling and explode from the heads of statues.
+To give you a sense of this unique and unforgettable experience, I included photos from the 2017 Philadelphia Flower Show.
+Last year the theme was Holland, so there were lots of windmills, bridges and bicycles decked out in unique ways.
+Capturing the spirit of an Amsterdam city scape, you saw (and smelled) cherry trees, sycamores, tulips, hyacinth, narcissus, anemones and daffodils.
+Flowers hung from the ceiling and exploded from the heads of statues.
 Innovations in music and lighting play a prominent role in these stunning installations.
 The fragrant scent of millions of flowers creates an otherworldly intoxication.

 Along with the stunning installations, visitors can tour the World Market to shop for bulbs or planters; watch floral design demonstrations and visit the Pop-Up Beer Garden.
 The market also sells gardening related tools, crafts and home decor.
 There’s even a spa tent where you can enjoy a massage, make your own oils and sip a glass of wine.
 Kids will enjoy the Butterflies Live exhibit.